yaaaash/A-star-Path-Finder-Visualization/README.md

 The A* algorithm is a widely used pathfinding algorithm that finds the shortest path between two points on a graph.
 It is especially useful in grid-based environments, such as maps or mazes.

+**Features:**
+- Graphical visualization: The program provides a graphical user interface to visualize the pathfinding process in real time.
+- User interaction: Users can set the start and end points on the grid and add barriers or obstacles that the algorithm must navigate around.
+- Heuristic function: The A* algorithm uses a heuristic function to estimate the distance between two points, allowing it to prioritize paths that are more likely to be shorter.
+- Optimized search: The algorithm intelligently explores the graph, considering both the actual cost to reach a specific point and the estimated cost to reach the goal, leading to more efficient pathfinding.

+This project serves as a practical demonstration of the A* algorithm and its applications in solving pathfinding problems.

+**Demonstration:**

 1. Initially, the grid is displayed in its default state when the script is executed.

 ![0](https://github.com/yaaaash/A-star-Path-Finder-Visualization/assets/87315730/46242e36-7a62-4fef-a848-67bd8b71b285)